-After a few days on intense inspections, we are pleased to announce our new AA Grade certification awarded to us by BRCGS.
-Our on site teams are required to have the most up-to-date knowledge and implement best practices across the board to achieve this award.
+After a few days of intense inspections, we are pleased to announce our new AA Grade certification awarded to us by BRCGS.
+Our on-site teams are required to have the most up-to-date knowledge and implement best practices across the board to achieve this award.

 The Standard focuses on:

 - encouraging the development of product safety culture;

 - expanding the requirements for environmental monitoring to reflect the increasing importance of this technique;